 WWI operates wide coverage repeaters located in eastern Prince William County, Virginia.
 They are particularly active during morning and evening rush hours as up-to-the-minute traffic information is exchanged along the length of Shirley Highway and parallel roads between Woodbridge, VA and the Washington, D.C. metropolitan area.
 The 147.24 MHz repeater hosts the Monday night WWI information net at 8 PM EST (9 PM EDT).
-The 224.78 MHz repeater is cross linked to the 147.24 MHz repeater during the net to enable Novice licensees to participate.
+The 224.78 MHz and 444.900 repeater are cross linked to the 147.24 MHz repeater during the net.

 147.24, 224.78 and 444.90 MHz Repeaters